This is an AI translated post.

 Select Language

-The report criticized the Japanese government for its inadequate efforts to address the forced labor problem arising from the foreign skilled internship program.
-The report specifically addressed issues such as the confiscation of interns' passports, excessive fees and security deposits, and contracts containing penal clauses.
-Furthermore, the report expressed concern that the lack of oversight and regulation of businesses operating under the internship program increased the risk of forced labor.
+In the report, the U.S. Department of State pointed out that the Japanese government's efforts to resolve forced labor issues arising from the foreign worker technical intern training program are insufficient.
+In particular, it criticized the confiscation of interns' passports, excessive fees and deposits, and contracts containing penalty clauses.
+Furthermore, the department expressed concerns that the lack of government oversight and regulation of companies operating the technical intern training program increases the likelihood of forced labor.